rxaviers/async-pool/README.md

 ## What?

 `asyncPool` runs multiple promise-returning & async functions in a limited concurrency pool.
 It rejects immediately as soon as one of the promises rejects.
-It resolves when all the promises completes.
 It calls the iterator function as soon as possible (under concurrency limit).
+It returns an async iterator that yields as soon as a promise completes (under concurrency limit).
 For example:

 ```js
 const timeout = ms => new Promise(resolve => setTimeout(() => resolve(ms), ms));